Brain-WP/BrainMonkey/docs/functions-stubs.md

 When the function name is the array item value, and no item key is used, the behavior will change based on the second argument passed to `stubs()`:

-- when 2nd argument is `null` (default), the created stub will return the 1st param it will receive
+- when the second argument is `null` (default), the created stub will return the first parameter it would receive
-- when 2nd argument is anything else the created stub will use it as its return value
+- when the second argument is anything else, the created stub will use it as its return value

 Example: